MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sysmail-delete-principalprofile-sp-transact-sql.md

 To make a public profile into a private profile, provide **'public'** for the principal name or `0` for the principal ID.

 Use caution when removing permissions for the default private profile for a user or the default public profile.
 When no default profile is available, `sp_send_dbmail` requires the name of a profile as an argument.
 Therefore, removing a default profile causes calls to `sp_send_dbmail` to fail.
-For more information, see [sp_send_dbmail (Transact-SQL)](sp-send-dbmail-transact-sql.md).
+For more information, see [sp_send_dbmail](sp-send-dbmail-transact-sql.md).

 The stored procedure `sysmail_delete_principalprofile_sp` is in the `msdb` database and is owned by the **dbo** schema.
 The procedure must be executed with a three-part name if the current database isn't `msdb`.